stripe/log4j-remediation-tools/confirm-vulnerabilities/README.md

 It does this by injecting actual `Logger.error("${jndi:ldap://...})` calls into the running application and checking for LDAP network requests made by Log4j.

+Specifically, this confirms vulnerability to data exfiltration _and_ remote code execution (it does not differentiate between those two).

 ## Usage

 ```sh